dfinity/portal/docs/developer-docs/agents/javascript-intro.md

 Updates to the IC may feel slow to your users, at around 2-4 seconds.
 When you are building your application, take that latency into consideration, and consider following some best practices:

 * Avoid blocking UI interactions while you wait for the result of your update.
-Instead, allow users to continuing to make other updates and interactions, and inform your users of success asyncronously.
+Instead, allow users to continuing to make other updates and interactions, and inform your users of success asynchronously.
 * Try to avoid making inter-canister calls.
 If the backend needs to talk to other canisters, the duration can add up quickly.
 * Use `Promise.all` to make multiple calls in a batch, instead of making them one-by-one.
 * If you need to fetch assets or data, you can make direct `fetch` calls to the `raw.icp0.io` endpoint for canisters.